Trade directory · Peoria metro · Arizona

 Licensing Requirements

-Arizona requires Business License (B-8 Pest Control) through Arizona Department of Agriculture.
-Applicants must pass written exam covering pest identification, pesticide application, and safety.
-Requires 2 years experience or completion of approved training program.
-License renewal every 3 years with continuing education requirements.
+Arizona requires Business License (Category B-8 Pest Control) through Arizona Department of Agriculture.
+Must pass written exam covering pest identification, pesticide application, safety protocols, and state regulations.
+Applicators need Pest Management Division license.
+Commercial applicators require additional certification.
+Renewal every 2 years with continuing education requirements.

 §2